prashkmr/GLiDR/README.md

 If you have any questions about our code or paper, kindly raise an issue on this repository.

 ### Acknowledgment
-We thank [Kartik Anand](https://github.com/k-styles) for assistance with the experiments.
-Our source code is inspired from [VPD](https://github.com/wl-zhao/VPD) and [PixelFormer](https://github.com/ashutosh1807/PixelFormer).
-We thank their authors for publicly releasing the code.

 ### BibTeX (Citation)
 If you find our work useful in your research, please consider citing using: